 Ok, give away just enough of the farm, but at the right time.
 Entrepreneurs can be unreasonably optimistic about the valuation of their new venture.
 It's true that savvy investors expect optimism from the entrepreneur—"Shoot for the stars and you might hit the Moon"—but they also expect a healthy dose of realism.
 Consider breaking the investment up to reflect your financing needs along a steady path through the milestones you've set.
-Accept that while you may start out as a majority owner, with round after round of funding you'll need in order to become the next Amazon.com, it won't stay that way.
+Accept that you may start out owning a majority share, but with round after round of funding you'll need in order to become the next Amazon.com it might not stay that way.
 After all, you really DO want to have 16% of a trillion dollars (like Jeff Bezos) versus 70% of nothing.

 Knowing how to write a business plan is one thing.
 Doing it is another.
 We can help.

 There is an extraordinary range of things to consider when writing a winning Business Plan.
 Seeking professional, experienced help from a firm like Brass Ring Consulting Group can save you immense time and money in the end, and provide you with creative guidance that may improve your concept and chances of getting funded.
 Working with a consultant will also ensure you maintain the balance between love for your concept and the realistic perspective an investor expects.